emreond/MVVM-Lecture/README.md

 [![Swift Version][swift-image]][swift-url]

-Simple project which I used in my mvvm lecture presentations.
+Simple project which I use in my mvvm lecture presentations.

 ## Requirements